 With reducing load the major harmonics fall in absolute magnitude, although they generally rise as a fraction of the fundamental.
-Note that it is load power which controls input current, i.e. the product of torque and speed.
+Note that it is mechanical load power which controls input current, i.e. the product of torque and speed.
+The motor magnetising current does not result in drive input current, except for the iron loss component.